simon-ricketts/python-event-tracker/README.md

 The client relies on the [Web Server](#web-server) to be running first so that it can fetch a `session_id` from it, ensure that this is the case

+A [makefile](/makefile) has been provided with all the necessary commands needed to run the code, though explanations are provided below for manual operation

 ### Web Server

 ```